iZeaoGamer/Zector/major.md

 - Fixed crash upon koth leave.
 - Fixed crash upon koth won message.
 - Generate default configs properly, including arena database.
+- Added a working VPN detection system!
+- You'll no longer be able to use VPN's on the server!
+(Unless bypasses were involved).
+- Kick the player that is using the VPN proxy, instead of not kicking them.